taosdata/TDengine/README.md

 taosd
 ```

 Then users can use the [TDengine shell](https://www.taosdata.com/en/getting-started/#TDengine-Shell) to connect the TDengine server.
+In a terminal, use:
 ```cmd
 taos
 ```

-If the terminal connects the server successfully, welcome messages and version info are printed.
+If TDengine shell connects the server successfully, welcome messages and version info are printed.
 Otherwise, an error message is shown.

 # Try TDengine
 It is easy to run SQL commands from TDengine shell which is the same as other SQL databases.